-This is achieved through a 1-hour test, with a series of tasks that trigger event related potentials (ERPs) in a patient’s brain, captured by EEG.
-Each ERP is indicative of a patient’s performance in their core functions: working memory, automatic attention, reactive attention, concentration, language comprehension, and executive function.
-These impact a patient's well-being and quality of life.
+This is achieved through a 60-minute test, with a series of tasks that trigger event related potentials (ERPs) in a patient’s brain, captured by EEG.
+Different ERPs are indicative of a patient’s performance in their core cognitive functions including: executive function, language comprehension, working memory, automatic attention, reactive attention, concentration, information processing, auditory processing, and visual processing.
+The integrity of these functions are essential for a patient's well-being and quality of life.

-Our reports analyze the patient’s performance, captured through their brain’s electrical activity (example brain wave recording seen in Figure 1), in each core function by comparing their response strength and timing to healthy controls.
+Our reports target the patient’s performance, captured through their brain’s electrical activity (example brain wave recording seen in Figure 1), in each core function by comparing their response strength and timing to our healthy control database.

 When an individual suffers a brain injury, whether mild or severe, two types of neurological damage are to be assessed: structural and functional.
 Structural damage refers to physical damage to the skull and brain; all other symptoms or effects resulting from the injury fall under the category of functional damage.
 It is important to note that the presence of structural damage does not necessarily imply functional damage, and vice-versa.

 Healthcare providers commonly use the following tools to help assess and diagnose brain injuries:

 Functional MRI (fMRI) is not yet clinically available, but is starting to be offered through private services.
 It measures blood flow in the brain and can identify abnormal structural integrity and functional connectivity.